sieis/eamonn-hashnode-backups/cl1cd1olf015i0bnvgkyf3onk.md

 ## Search the Shortcuts

 Press `SHIFT+?` again.
 This is another wonderful place to `CTR/CMD+F` and quickly type what you're looking for.
-This is how I familiarized myself with the common things I did daily.
+This is how I familiarized myself with the common shortcuts I would use daily.

 ![search the shortcuts](https://cdn.hashnode.com/res/hashnode/image/upload/v1648569075046/1yDUHtAbz.png)